ChristophHu/ngx-shortcut/projects/ngx-shortcut-manager/README.md

-# ngx-shortcut-manager
+# ngx-shortcut

-**ngx-shortcut-manager** is an Angular service for managing keyboard shortcuts in scalable web applications.
+**ngx-shortcut** is an Angular service for managing keyboard shortcuts in scalable web applications.
 It provides a simple API to register, remove, and clear shortcuts, and triggers callbacks when defined key combinations are pressed.

 ## Features